awsdocs/aws-cpp-developer-guide/doc_source/enforcing-tls.rst

    #.
 Determine whether your Windows version supports TLS 1.1 and TLS 1.2 natively, as described at `<https://docs.microsoft.com/en-us/windows/win32/secauthn/protocols-in-tls-ssl--schannel-ssp->`_.

    #.
-Determine whether your Windows version needs to be patched to enable TLS 1.1 and TLS 1.2 as the default, as described at `<https://support.microsoft.com/en-us/help/3140245/update-to-enable-tls-1-1-and-tls-1-2-as-default-secure-protocols-in-wi>`_.
+Determine whether you need to patch your Windows version to enable TLS 1.1 and TLS 1.2 as the default, as described at `<https://support.microsoft.com/en-us/help/3140245/update-to-enable-tls-1-1-and-tls-1-2-as-default-secure-protocols-in-wi>`_.

    #.
 Proceed to one of the next procedures, as appropriate.